"I review the previews, to let YOU know which trailers are failures!"

 — The Distressed Watcher

 Terroja "The Amazing Atheist" Kincaid (or as he ironically calls himself, the god of the Godless) is an atheist who has been making videos on YouTube since joining the site on November 20, 2006.
 Although the subject matter of his earlier videos centered almost entirely around atheism and anti-theism, he rarely deals with those topics today.
 Instead, most of his current videos are either social commentary or purely comedic in nature.His style is loud, boisterous, and unapologetically offensive.
 However, he claims that these are his honest opinions.
 The Amazing Atheist never has even the slightest qualm about speaking his mind, despite sounding offensive to various targets.
-This is precisely why he's won well over 100,000 subscribers over the course of his YouTube career, replacing Pat Condell as the website's most popular atheist.
-That hasn't stopped him from making quite a few enemies, especially because of his strident anti-feminism (though to be fair, he has claimed on several occasions to only be an opponent of radical feminism, and argues that he is in fact a believer in gender equality).
+This is precisely why he's won well over 500,000 subscribers over the course of his YouTube career, replacing Pat Condell as the website's most popular atheist.
+That hasn't stopped him from making quite a few enemies, especially because of his strident anti-feminism (though he has claimed on several occasions to only be an opponent of radical feminism, specifically when it is pro-censorship and patronizing, and argues that he is in fact a strong believer in gender equality and the freedom of choice).
 In recent years, he has befriended author and activist Howard Bloom, and has given Bloom the floor on several topics.He has also written four books: In Defense of Evil, Scumbag: Musings of a Subhuman, Final Revelation, and Neckbeard Uprising.
 Like most of his videos, the books are part philosophical, part comedic, and part autobiographical.When not using the Amazing Atheist moniker, he often goes by T.J., Terroja, or The Distressed Watcher.
 His YouTube channel can be found here.
 His alternate channel, TJdoeslife, where he posts off-topic videos, Q & As, and other things that wouldn't fit on his main channel, can be found here.
 Though he was forced to take down most of his older videos in early 2009 due to YouTube's increasingly strict censorship policies, you can watch a few hundred of them here if you are so inclined.

 Berserk Button: He has many, but a notable one in the PWNED: Stupidest Youtuber Ever video is when he went berserk over the troll admitting that Mario was fictional but real at the same time.
-Other infamous targets of TJ's wrath include white supremacists, feminists, Justin Beiber, and Ron Paul.
+Other infamous targets of TJ's wrath include white supremacists, [[Hypocrite radical feminists]], Justin Beiber, and Ron Paul.

 Backstabbing the Alpha Bitch: Frequently on the receiving end of this, if he is to be believed.
 So far he's managed to become rivals with several former companions, including, but not limited to: